Bedrock-OSS/bedrock-wiki/docs/items/custom-armor.md

     Download texture here
 </Button>

-> In the real world you would probably want to use `BlockBench` or some photo editing program to edit the textures and ideally see how they look on a model before you add them into the add-on.
+> In the real world you would probably want to use `Blockbench` or some photo editing program to edit the textures and ideally see how they look on a model before you add them into the add-on.
 > If you now go into the game and check what you have produced you should be able to wear your chest piece and pat yourself on the back for a job well done.

 ![](/assets/images/tutorials/custom-armor/armor-item-image.jpg)